Salmanbasharat/practice/README.md

 # **Cafe Chain Analysis- Team 5 (Ehsan, Kirti, Salman, Samiul)**

 ## **Selection of Topic**
-This is the analysis of a *Cafe chain* business which wants to understand its customers and their preferences.
+This is the analysis of a *Cafe chain* business which wants to understand its customers.

 ## **Reason Why We Selected This Topic**